As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What else can you find other than rocks and minerals in Iowa?

 Fossils and meteorites are two other specimens you can find in Iowa, although fossils are much more common.
-Trilobites, stromatoporoidea, brachiopods, gastropods, crinoids, bryozoa, cephalopods, solitary and colonial coral fossils are among the most popular in Iowa.
+Trilobites, stromatoporoid, brachiopods, gastropods, crinoids, bryozoa, cephalopods, and solitary and colonial coral fossils are among the most popular in Iowa.

 Freshwater pearls are also found in Iowa – to find these you’ll need to find shelled mollusks in the rivers of Iowa – though this is quite hard and a rare occurrence.
 Petrified wood can also be found along some of the river banks in Iowa.